emestee/SublimeREPL/doc/index.rst

 ..
 NOTE::
    If this is your first time dealing with Sublime plugins, you may find it a bit too magical.
-Basically, Sublime automatically scans plugin directories loads configuration files and plugin code without manual intervention, and reloads them dynamically as soon as they change.
+Basically, Sublime automatically scans plugin directories, loads configuration files and plugin code without manual intervention, and reloads them dynamically as soon as they change.
 The entry points to a plugin's code are its commands, which are Python objects that extend Sublime's standard command class.
 Sublime calls them when needed.
 There is no initialization entry point or a "plugin loaded" callback or somesuch.
+Note that .py files from package subdirectories are NOT reloaded automatically.

 Basics of language integration: configuration and launch commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^